All Episodes

 Oh, wonderful.

-Uh, we've been in war for a while.
+We've been in war for a while.

 And 35% of the U.S. palladium is sourced from Russia.

-Listen, there are two very, very critical strategic defense initiatives that America needs to engage in yesterday, uh, frankly, years ago.
+Listen, there are two very, very critical strategic defense initiatives that America needs to engage in yesterday, frankly, years ago.

-And one is we have got to get give up all our dependence, uh, for example, like we saw this during the pandemic on medical equipment, on PPE, on on medicines, etc.
+And one is we have got to give up all our dependence, for example, like we saw this during the pandemic, on medical equipment, on PPE, on medicines, et cetera, and the production thereof coming from China.

 I mean, that's insane.